Duphlux/duphlux-javascript-lib/README.md

             transaction_reference: [TRANSACTION-REFERENCE], // A unique transaction reference to identity this authentication request
             callback: function () {
                 return {
+                    ## Called on a successful authentication.
+We pass back your unique transaction reference.
                     onSuccess: function (reference) {
                         alert("Success: " + reference); // Handle this event your own way
                     },
+                    ## Called when an authentication fails.
+We pass back your unique transaction reference.
                     onFailure: function (reference) {
                         alert("Failed: " + reference); // Handle this event your own way
                     },
+                    ## Called if we encounter any duphlux related errors.
+We pass the error message encountered.
                     onError: function (errorMessage) {
                         alert("Error: " + errorMessage); // Handle this event your own way
                     }